framesurge/perseus/docs/next/en-US/reference/initial_subsequent_loads.md

 # Initial vs. Subsequent Loads

-In a Persues app, there are two ways for a page in your app to be loaded, and it's important to understand this if you want to work with the more advanced features of Perseus.
+In a Perseus app, there are two ways for a page in your app to be loaded, and it's important to understand this if you want to work with the more advanced features of Perseus.
 The first way is an *initial load*, which is when a user comes onto your site from an external URL (e.g. a search engine).
 The second is a *subsequent load*, which is when a user moves from one page on your site to another (e.g. a link on your landing page takes them to an about page).

 ## Initial Loads